Christmas Greetings (album): Background

 Crosby had recorded Christmas songs for the first time in 1935 and he had a huge hit with "Silent Night" that year.
 In 1942, he recorded "White Christmas" with the John Scott Trotter Orchestra and the Ken Darby Singers for Decca Records in just 18 minutes on May 29, 1942, and it was released on July 30 as part of an album of six 78-rpm discs from the film Holiday Inn.
 In 1943, he recorded three more songs with a holiday theme – "Jingle Bells", "Santa Claus Is Comin' to Town", and "I'll Be Home for Christmas".
-All of these songs were huge hits and the issue of a 78rpm set called Merry Christmas in 1945 firmly cemented Crosby’s association with the Christmas season.
+All of these songs were huge hits and the issue of a 78 rpm set called Merry Christmas in 1945 firmly cemented Crosby’s association with the Christmas season.

 The Merry Christmas album has been available in one form or another ever since 1945 and in 1949 Decca decided to issue the Christmas Greetings album to complement this.